OpenMined/PySyft/README.md

   <img align="right" src="docs/img/logo_big.png" alt="Syft" height="250" style="padding-left:30px;">
 </picture>

 `Syft` is OpenMined's `open source` stack that provides `secure` and `private` Data Science in Python.
 Syft decouples `private data` from model training, using techniques like [Federated Learning](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html), [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy), and [Encrypted Computation](https://en.wikipedia.org/wiki/Homomorphic_encryption).
-This is done with a `numpy`-like interface and integration with `Deep Learning` frameworks, so that you as a `Data Scientist` can maintain your current workflow while using these new `privacy-enhancing techniques`.
+This is done with a `numpy`-like interface and integration with `Deep Learning` frameworks, so that you as a `Data Scientist` can maintain your current workflow while using these new `privacy-enhancing techniques`. -->

-### Why should I use Syft?

-`Syft` allows a `Data Scientist` to ask `questions` about a `dataset` and, within `privacy limits` set by the `data owner`, get `answers` to those `questions`, all without obtaining a `copy` of the data itself.
-We call this process `Remote Data Science`.
-It means in a wide variety of `datasites` across society, the current `risks` of sharing information (`copying` data) with someone such as, privacy invasion, IP theft and blackmail will no longer prevent the vast `benefits` such as innovation, insights and scientific discovery which secure access will provide.

-No more cold calls to get `access` to a dataset.
-No more weeks of `wait times` to get a `result` on your `query`.
-It also means `1000x more data` in every datasite.
-PySyft opens the doors to a streamlined Data Scientist `workflow`, all with the individual's `privacy` at its heart.

 <!--
 # Tutorials